hysamrashed/LHCreate___usb-programmer-shield/README.md

 #### Mechanical construction

 The shield has been designed to fit on the LHCreate eco-system µ-controller board, by using its connectors for ICSP, I2C and serial communication.
 For that matter, long-needle connectors need to be used.
-These connectors are of female type on the solder-side of the pcb, and have long pins pointing upwards on the component-side.
+These connectors are of female type on the solder-side of the PCB, and have long pins pointing upwards on the component-side.
 This way all connections remain available during programming and debugging.

 #### Building instructions

-More coming soon.............
+The best way to populate the PCB, in case of hand-soldering, is to start with the IC1, as you will need access to the surroundings to remove the excess solder with some braided shielding wire.
+Next all 1206 format SMD components can be mounted (resistors and capacitors).
+Mind the polarity when mounting led's D2 and D3.
+Now you can mount the aluminium capacitor C1 (look at the footprint for the correct orientation), and crystal X1.
+After having finished with the SMD components, some through-hole components need to be mounted.
+First the mini-USB connector CON1.
+The metal housing needs to be solder on the component-side of the PCB, and the five pins from the solder-side.
+Now, only led D1 and reset-button S1 have to be mounted (solder on the solder-side).
+To finish, fit the stackable headers (CON2,CON3,CON4) on the [LHCreate µ-controller board](https://github.com/nostradomus/LHCreate-2017), and then place the programmer shield in its operational position.
+The thirteen pins can now be soldered on the component-side (firmly push the PCB down).

 ### Contributors